jidongbsu/cs452-paging/README.md

 The starter code already provides you with the code for a kernel module called infiniti, and the code for a user-level library which interacts with the kernel module via ioctls.
 The kernel module implements a memory manager system, which manages the above reserved memory region.
 To install the module, run *make* and then *sudo insmod infiniti.ko*; to remove it, run *sudo rmmod infiniti*.
 Yes, in rmmod, whether or not you specify *ko* does not matter; but in insmod, you must have that *ko*.

 What this module currently does is: create a file called /dev/infiniti, which provides an inteface for applications to communicate with the kernel module.
-In this assignment, the only way to communicate between applications and the kernel module, is applications issue ioctl() system calls to this device file (i.e., /dev/infiniti), and the kernel module will handle these ioctl commands.
+One way to communicate between applications and the kernel module, is applications issue ioctl() system calls to this device file (i.e., /dev/infiniti), and the kernel module will handle these ioctl commands.
 A list of commands are currently supported:

  - LAZY\_ALLOC: Applications call library function *infiniti_malloc*(), which sends this command to the kernel module, so as to allocate memory.
  - LAZY\_FREE: Applications call library function *infiniti_free*(), which sends this command to the kernel module, so as to free memory